-When you go to Inverness by train, you may need to make a return journey and could assume it's best to book a return ticket.
+When you go to Inverness by train, you may need to make a return journey and assume it's best to book a return ticket.
 It might not necessarily be the cheapest option; it is worth checking how much two single tickets cost as they could be more affordable.
 You don't have to do this yourself, we check this for you and provide the cheapest ticket option.

 There are quite a few places worth visiting in Inverness, the most notable being Inverness Castle situated at the end of the western pedestrian zone.
-Built during 1847 to replace the old medieval castle that got destroyed, the castle is relatively new and houses the Sheriff Court.
+Built in 1847 to replace the old medieval castle that got destroyed, the castle is relatively new and houses the Sheriff Court.